Background

 Key Features

-TrinitySync is a web application, which is designed to receive medical data directly from the primary care physician, ensuring that the information is always up to date.
+TrinitySync receives medical data directly from the primary care physician, ensuring that the information is always current and clinically reliable.

-A strong emphasis is placed on intuitive design, ease of understanding and efficient usability, with a clear focus on saving time.
+A strong emphasis is placed on intuitive design, ease of understanding, and efficient usability — with a clear focus on saving time in critical moments.

 Project Goal

-The goal is to ensure continuity of care by providing the Trinity of information.
-TrinitySync is designed to support medical professionals, with a particular focus on emergency responders.
+The goal is to ensure continuity of care by providing the Trinity of information precisely when and where it is needed most.
+TrinitySync is designed to support medical professionals — with a particular focus on emergency responders.

 It is essential that the solution does not impose any additional workload on emergency responders — because saving time should never mean losing it.